 - The accommodation is provided as an emergency (short-term) response and is subject to ongoing review

 - There should be active engagement with homeless services with a view to addressing all relevant issues

 - All viable options for moving on are explored

-- The person or household complies with any house rules and other conditions of the accommodation
+- The person or household follows any house rules and other conditions of the accommodation

-Hostels can be short-term and/or long-term.
-Some provide dormitories and/or single rooms and some include meals and other services.
+Hostels can be short-term or long-term.
+Some provide dormitories or single rooms and some include meals and other services.
 Some may charge for accommodation on a nightly or weekly basis.

-People who have been in emergency accomodation for a long time may be able to access the Housing First initiative.
-This initiative helps people access permenant housing and provides the wrap-around supports they may need to help them remain in stable accommodation.
+People who have been in emergency accommodation for a long time may be able to access the Housing First initiative.

 Women and children who are experiencing domestic violence may be accommodated in dedicated refuges.